ComPath/ComPath-Template/README.rst

 - cli.py: Defines all commands to manage the package.
 By default, we have defined the 'populate' and drop' commands that correspondingly load and erase the database.

-- constants.py: Contain the constants needed for the package such as name, or URLs from the pathway database RESTful APi.
+- constants.py: Contains the constants used by the package such as name, base URLs from RESTful APis, etc.

 All modules described above contain the minimum methods for their compatibility with `ComPath <https://github.com/compath/compath>`_.
 A list of 'TODOs' is included within each package stating what needs to be added.
 Furthermore, the 'example' module outlines a parser example.
 A mature example of a ComPath template would be `ComPath HGNC <https://github.com/compath/compath_hgnc>`_.